carlosrodlop/terraform-lib/docs/AWS_Solution_Architect.md

 - What: Dedicated network connection over private line straight into the AWS backbone
 - When: Requires a large network link into AWS; lots of resources and services being provided on AWS to your corporate users
 - Pros: More predictable network performance; potential bandwidth cost reduction; increase in bandwidth throughput (up to 10 Gbps provisioned connections); supports BGP peering and routing
-- Cons: May require additional telecom and hosting provider relationships and/or network circuits; costly
+- Cons: May require additional telecom and hosting provider relationships and/or network circuits; costly; It takes time to set up.
 - How: Work with your existing data networking provider; create Virtual Interfaces (VIFs) to connect to VPCs (private VIFs) or other AWS services like S3 or Glacier (public VIFs)

 | AWS VPN | AWS Direct Connect |